Patricia Duffy

-Patricia A. Duffy is a Massachusetts state representative for the 5th Hampden District seat which includes Holyoke.
+Patricia A. Duffy is an American state representative for the 5th Hampden District seat in Massachusetts, which includes Holyoke.
 She was born in California and moved to Massachusetts aged eight.

 Political career

 Duffy was elected in 2020.
 She won a three-way Democratic primary in 2020 then faced no Republican challenger in the general.
 Before running she was the legislative aid to her predecessor Aaron Vega.
 In 2002 she ran for and lost the state representative seat in the 2nd Hampshire seat.